Amaury Golitin

 Amaury Golitin (born 28 January 1997) is a French sprinter.
 He won a bronze medal at the 2015 European Junior Championships in Eskilstuna.
 As a senior, he finished sixth in the 60 metres at the 2019 European Indoor Championships in Glasgow.

+In 2023, Golitin was issued with a four-year ban set to expire in June 2026 for anti-doping rule violations relating to whereabouts failures and tampering associated with submitting false documents.